 High indoor temperatures in April show the warming effect of changing to the winter regimen.
 I have given details of my “winter regimen” and “summer regimen” of house management here.

 The adaptive comfort Zone shown on this graph is based on that proposed by Richard de Dear and Gail Schiller Brager (2001).
-I posted a graph defining this comfort zone here.
+I have recently re-posted a graph defining this comfort zone here.
 This adaptive comfort zone has been incorporated in the de facto international standard: ANSI/ASHRAE Standard 55-2004, Section 5.3,, as summarised here.
 By this innovation, ASHRAE recognised that full climate control of buildings may not be the way of the future.

 As defined, the comfort zone is calculated from mean monthly temperature (the arithmetic average of mean monthly minimum and maximum air temperature) a number “that can be found easily by examining readily available climatic data” (Brager and de Dear, 2000).